glarce/docs/docs/README.md

   details: Glarce is open source and will always stay that way.
 You don't need to pay anyone to use it.
 footer: GPL-3.0 Licensed | Copyright © 2019 TrickyPR
 ---

+### Simple
+Build to make something as complex as AR in the browser, faster to code.